Special Needs Educator

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Working with parents on empowerment activities and the development of support groups
+• Work with parents on empowerment activities and the development of support groups

-• Supporting the process of inclusion of beneficiaries into communities where there may be a high level of stigma and exclusion towards people with special needs
+• Support the process of inclusion of beneficiaries into communities where there may be a high level of stigma and exclusion towards people with special needs

-Special Needs Educators’ work is embedded within Peace Corps North Macedonia’s Community Development project.
-This project focuses on supporting local communities and organizations in effectively managing sustainable community development by working on three objectives:
+Special Needs Educators’ work is embedded within Peace Corps North Macedonia’s English Education project.
+This project focuses on supporting the schools’ efforts to develop inclusive practices and provide high quality education to all students.

-• Minimum one year experience of working with children with developmental disabilities
+• One year of experience working with children with developmental disabilities in a school setting.

 • Certification (or at least working knowledge) in special education methods such as ABA, PECS, Sensory Integration, Brain Gym or any other method that helps children with special needs

-• Experience working with children on the special needs spectrum, including autistic and Down syndrome children and adults
+• Experience working with children on the special needs spectrum, including autistic and Down syndrome children, and students with learning disabilities

 Required Language Skills

-Post will be looking for Special Needs Educator who are interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
-Other languages Special Needs Educator may find spoken in their communities include but are not limited to Roma, Turkish, Bosnian, and Serbian.
+Other languages Volunteers may find spoken in their communities and homes include but are not limited to the following: Roma, Turkish, Bosnian, and Serbian.
 Peace Corps Volunteers who need support to learn an additional language are able to work with staff on a learning plan.

-• Special Needs Educators should expect to have much less alone time than they may be used to.
+• Social and Cultural Norms: Volunteers should expect to have much less alone time than they may be used to.
 North Macedonia is a collectivist society and Volunteers who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.